Huayna Picchu 65 articles

 Tourists who are interested in the history of the Incas can also visit the Waynapicchu.
 At the top you will find agricultural terraces and the remains of the famous Temple of the Moon.

-Who should refrain from visiting the Waynapicchu?
+Who should refrain from visiting Wayna Picchu?

 The ascent to the Waynapicchu has a very steep angle on the Inca City.
 It offers fantastic views of the city of Machu Picchu and the mountains that surround it.
 Although the physical form is not relevant, if people who suffer from vertigo should abstain.
 Remember that precipices can cause discomfort to people with fear of heights.

-Are roads safe?
+Are the roads safe?

 The Waynapicchu itself is safe.
 The only risks are those caused by the visitor himself.
 Follow these tips for a safe visit to Huayna Picchu: